Here’s Why Your Big Recruitment Push Isn’t Working

 You Don’t Have Enough HR Staff To Handle The Extra Workload

 When you start advertising a lot of open positions at your company, your HR department will have to be ready to receive a whole lot of job applications!
 Especially if you have employed some new and improved marketing tactics to get your job adverts out there to as many people as possible (which you should if you are serious about your recruitment drive).
 However, are you sure that your current number of HR employees are enough to tackle an increase in the department’s recruitment workload?
 If they struggle to keep up, then they will end up being very slow when it comes to processing job applications and arranging interviews.
 And that will slow down your recruitment drive.
 So, before you do commit to a new recruitment push, it is important to make sure that your HR department will be able to cope.
 If you think it will be a struggle for them, you should consider hiring a new HR member of staff.
+Alternatively, you may consider using the services of a third party temporary staffing agency.
+A professional temporary staffing agency can help you with the recruitment process.

 Your Adverts Aren’t Hitting The Right People